neovim/neovim/README.md

 Install from source
 -------------------

-The build is CMake-based, but a Makefile is provided as a convenience.
+The build is CMake-based, but you can access a Makefile as per convenience.

     make CMAKE_BUILD_TYPE=RelWithDebInfo
     sudo make install